Khaloudinho/chicago-crimes/README.md

 - Few Hadoop map reduce programs made for managing big amount of data related to crimes that happened in Chicago

 # Prerequisites
-- Have Java & Maven
+- Have Java and Maven
 - Have hadoop installed on your laptop

 # How to perform it ?
-- First, build the project : <br />
+- First, build the project to generate .jar : <br />
 ``` mvn clean install ``` <br />

 - Then, run this command with replacing X by the number of the question you want to see the result : <br />